justwheel/jwheel.org/README.md

 ## Legal

-Licensed under the [GNU Public License 3.0](https://www.gnu.org/licenses/gpl-3.0) or any later version published by the Free Software Foundation.
+Licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) or any later version published by the Mozilla Foundation.